 How Will This Affect You?

 The purpose of these new regulations is to prevent Canadians from purchasing a house that they cannot realistically afford should the interest rate increase in the future.
 Currently, most experts and those in the real-estate business believe that these regulations will negatively affect the market, which will, of course, affect all Canadians.
-On the other hand, a mandatory stress test means that potential borrowers will need to set their sights on slightly less expensive houses as the amount they’ll qualify for in 2018 will be less than the amount they can qualify for now in 2017.
+On the other hand, a mandatory stress test means that potential borrowers will need to set their sights on slightly less expensive houses as the amount they’ll qualify for will be less than they might think, or would have qualified for in previous years.